ElektraInitiative/libelektra/doc/decisions/validation.md

 ## Assumptions

-While plugins should always fail and return an error if validation fails on kdbSet, there can be several different requirements for what should happen on kdbGet and handle problems e.g.
+While plugins should always fail and return an error if validation fails on kdbSet, there are several different requirements for what should happen on kdbGet and handle problems e.g.

 - only issue warnings